Sometimes, installing Corona manually may be the simplest solution to some installation issues. Here is how to do it:

 3. Install the plugin:

-- Once all of the above is done, Corona Renderer will appear on the list of available renderers in 3ds Max
+After copy-pasting, Corona will appear on the list of available renderers once you start 3ds Max / Cinema4D.

-Note #2: in some rare cases, Corona does not appear in 3ds Max even after manual installation.
-The solution is to copy the content of Corona "plugins" folder into the 3ds Max 20XX\stdplugs directory instead of the default 3ds Max 20XX\plugins directory.
+Note #1: in some rare cases, Corona does not appear in 3ds Max even after manual installation.
+The solution is to copy the content of the Corona "plugins" folder (\Autodesk\3ds Max 20XX\plugins) into the 3ds Max 20XX\stdplugs directory instead of the default 3ds Max 20XX\plugins directory.

 - How to install the NVIDIA GPU AI Denoiser in offline mode?